scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         This is different from file times (which is what appears to be stored in the 'head' table of an sfnt file).
-Add a new table 'FFTM' to our sfnt output with these timestamps (and the timestamp of fontforge itself, just in case we ever care).
+Add a new table 'FFTM' to our sfnt output with these timestamps (and the timestamp of websharpstudios itself, just in case we ever care).
     -   Mark classes could not be set from the selection.
     -   Ben Laenen points out that if an order2 glyph has a dependent which refers to it using point matching and we keep changing the